elb0/decemberLB/README.md

 the great palettes from <https://colorbrewer2.org/>.

-As with the above, this whole chunk below should be saved as it’s own .R file (maybe something like `scales.R`) in your packages R folder.
-Once again, it was mostly a matter of looking at the ochRe version and replacing things to match what I wanted them called.
+As with the above, this whole chunk below should be saved as it’s own .R file (maybe something like `scales.R`) in your package’s R folder.
+Once again, setting this up was mostly a matter of looking at the ochRe version and replacing things to match what I wanted them called.
 It makes two functions, one for ‘colour’ situations and one for ‘fill’ situations in ggplot.
 It also allows for either spelling of colour to be used.

 ``` r
 #' december palettes with ramped colours